Kansas City Royals (3-3) at Chicago White Sox (4-4)

 MLB Baseball: Sunday, April 11, 2021 at 2:10 pm (Guaranteed Rate Field)

 Mike Minor (1-0) (6.00) vs. Dylan Cease (0-0) (5.79)

 The Line: Chicago White Sox -145 / Kansas City Royals +134 --- Over/Under: 9 Click to Get Latest Betting Odds

-The Kansas City Royals and Chicago White Sox meet Thursday in MLB action at Guaranteed Rate Field.
+The Kansas City Royals and the Chicago White Sox meet Sunday in MLB action from Guaranteed Rate Field.

 This will be the second game of the weekend series between these teams.
 The Sox won the first installment Thursday, and Saturday’s game was postponed due to weather.
 Check back all season long for free MLB picks at Sports Chat Place.

 Kansas City managed a pair of wins over the Rangers in their first series, then split a pair with the Indians.
 On Thursday, the Royals couldn’t get any offense going in an eventual 6-0 loss.
 Starter Brad Keller lasted just 3.1 innings in that one with six hits and four earned.

 For the Sunday starting pitcher role, the Royals will send out Mike Minor.
 In his season debut against the Rangers on April 3, Minor had some difficulties. he gave up four runs on four hits in six innings with a pair of walks.
 He’s coming in on eight days’ rest here.